Phosphoenix/ViperBoxInterface/README.md

 ## :robot: Using the API

-The API can be used to communicate with the ViperBox.
-It can be used to connect to the ViperBox, upload recording and stimulation settings and start and stop recordings and stimulations.
+The API can be used to communicate with the ViperBox and has access to most functionality.
-The API can be manually controlled from the [web interface](http://127.0.0.1:8000/docs) by clicking the dropdown next to the function, then clicking "Try it out" and then clicking the blue "Execute" button.
+The API can also be manually controlled from the [web interface](http://127.0.0.1:8000/docs) by clicking the dropdown next to the function, then clicking "Try it out" on the right and then clicking the blue "Execute" button.
 The typical workflow to do a recording and stimulation is to run the following commands:
-- `/connect`: to connect to the ViperBox
 - `/upload_recording_settings`: to upload the recording settings.
 Default [XML settings](#xml-scripts) are selected by default.
   - To edit the settings, open an editor and copy the default settings from the defaults folder into it.
 Adjust them and copy and paste everything into the ViperBox API.
 See below.